spacetelescope/webbpsf/docsource/references.rst

 The transmission of TFI is modeled as a Gaussian with peak 1.0 and FWHM corresponding to the spectral resolution at the given wavelength. **Note:** In a future version of this software this should be improved to match the Airy function for an Etalon as given in "An Introduction to the TFI Etalon", JWST-STScI-002059.

 TFI occulting spots: Assumed to be perfect circles with diameters 0.58, 0.75, 1.5, and 2.0 arcsec.
+Doyon et al. 2010 SPIE 7731.

 Lyot occulter masks were provided by David Lafreniere. **Note:** The stated pixel scale is 6.44716 mm/pixel, which is slightly discrepant from the assumed pixel scale for the IPAM OPDs (differing by ~1 part in 1000).
 This discrepancy should be resolved in future versions of this software.